Pnav22/Multi-ToolHead-Printer-PurpleWhale/README.md

 **PW** is a 160mm x 160mm x 300mm custom Multitoolhead 3d printer heavily inspired by the VORON.
 It is a 100% custom design.
 This project was made for Fallout.
 The tool swapping mechanism allows users to print in a variety of colors with minimal waste.
 The overall goal of this printer was to be able to print in multiple colors with minimal waste.

+#Why I designed this printer
+I created this printer so I could print out figurines in multiple colors instead of having to sand and paint them.
+I suck at painting so I thought this printer would get rid of that issue.
+Its mostly so I can print warhammer figurines in multiple colors without having to paint them.

 | CAD | Zine |
 |:---:|:---:|